chadkluck/npm-chadkluck-cache-data/README.md

 3. Add `const { tools, cache, endpoint } = require('cache-data');` to your script
 4. During initialization of your function (set globally during Cold Start so as to not run on every execution) add script to set the Cache properties.
 (For code snipits see below).
 5. You may want to add the environment variable `deployEnvironment` = `DEV` to your Lambda function as it will allow you to use `DebugAndLog`.
 (You would set it equal to `PROD` to disable logging in a production environment.)
+6. If you are not in the `us-east-1` region, you will also want to set a Lambda environment variable `AWS_REGION` to your region.
+If this environment variable does not exist, `us-east-1` is used.

+Note: `deployEnvironment` is only one of the possible environment variables the script checks for.
+You may also use `env`, `deployEnvironment`, `environment`, or `stage`.
+Also note the confusion that may be had when we are talking about "environment" as it refers to both Lambda Environmet Variables as well as a Deployment Environment (Production, Development, Testing, etc.).

+(Environment variables are accessed using `process.env.variableName`.)

 ### Usage